xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Apr.
+25, 2024
+   * Please complete SOOT by Monday Apr.
+29.
+   * Final Exam is on Thursday May 2, 11:30am at Hubbard Hall 210.
+If you do not plan to take the final, please email me.
+   * All WileyPLUS homework is due on Sunday May 5.
+   * Offce hours for the final exam week: M: 10am-11am, 1pm-2pm, T: 1pm-2pm, W: 11am-12pm.

+ * Apr.
 23, 2024
    * This is the last homework assignment.
    * Complete all trig identities proofs in the notes.
 We will have a presentation on Thursday.